 Midwifery and mission: contradicting darkness to bring forth life.

-For the sculptor’s description of her work, click here.
+For a description of the symbols within commemorative sculpture, click here.